-God warns all who take advantage of His patience and love (Eze.
-12:21–28; Isa.
-28:14, 22, 23).
-For at the second coming, the Son of God will appear as a King to punish His enemies (Rev. 19:11–21).
+God warns all who take advantage of His patience and love (Ezekiel 12:21–28; Isaiah 28:14, 22, 23).
+For at the second coming, the Son of God will appear as a King to punish His enemies (Revelation 19:11–21).
 And people will see Him acting in a role that seems very different from His role at His first Advent.

-AT the second coming, the Lamb of God will then appear as “the Lion of the tribe of Juda” (Rev. 5:5, 6).
-The symbol of a lion stands for strength (Rev. 9:8, 17; 10:3; 13:2, 5).
+At the second coming, the Lamb of God will then appear as “the Lion of the tribe of Juda” (Revelation 5:5, 6).
+The symbol of a lion stands for strength (Revelation 9:8, 17; 10:3; 13:2, 5).
 Then, Christ will win the victory in the great controversy with the power of darkness.

 The prophet Ezekiel wrote, “‘As I live,’ says the Lord God, ‘I have no pleasure in the death of the wicked, but that the wicked turn from his way and live.
 Turn, turn from your evil ways!
 For why should you die?’” (ch.
 33:11).
 And Matthew wrote, for “The Son of Man did not come to destroy men’s lives but to save them” (Luke 9:56).

 The work of destroying the wicked in hellfire is so foreign to God’s nature that it will be His final “unusual act.”
 And God’s loving heart will suffer at the destruction of the wicked.
-But because of their own free will in choosing evil, He will have no choice but to destroy the unrepentant sinners when He purges the universe of the cancer called “sin.”
+But because of their own free will in choosing evil, He will have no choice but to leave them to reap the consequences of their own decisions in order to purge the universe of the cancer called “sin.”
 However, hell will not be forever.